Bat file for continuous Ping with background Colour changes

 GoTo top

-I am a Technology Blogger, I Blog about technology related articles, Active in online and offline tech communities
+I am a Technology Blogger, System Administrator by profession and webmaster by passion.
+Technology blogger, Active in Online and offline tech communities.

 Really it is useful for monitoring purpose and reduce the stress of monitoring person.
 I checked it is working fine